sodadata/docs/soda-cl/recon.md

   checks:
   # simple strategy with default page and batch sizes
+  # If not explicitly defined, Soda defaults to simple strategy
     - rows diff = 0:
         key columns: [Planet, Size]
   # simple strategy with custom page and batch sizes